Blogs/AI

 What is LangChain?

-LangChain is a framework designed for building applications powered by large language models (LLMs).
-It focuses on enabling developers to construct complex AI workflows using modular components and integrations.
+LangChain is a popular framework for building applications powered by large language models (LLMs).
+It helps developers create AI products by combining models with tools, memory, data sources, APIs, and custom workflows.

 What is LlamaIndex?